 So, the focus of design thinking need not be on the designer nor the client but shifted to define the very end-user/audience.

-It’s therefore important in the process of defining your target audience to find the right balance that causes your audience to recognize that you are brand message is specifically to them.
+It’s therefore important in the process of defining your target audience to find the right balance that causes your audience to recognize that you are brand message is specific to them.

 This would require narrowing down to your channel of providing your value proposition, in order for the message to be compelling and clear.